ArnabBanerjee2020/Fine-Tuned-BERT-for-Sentiment_Classifier-on-stanfordnlp-imdb-from-Hugging-face/README.md

 _________________________________________________________________________________________________________________

-In Forth Code, I show the performance of the LSTM-based traditional deep learning model
+In Forth Code 4.0, I show the performance of the LSTM-based traditional deep learning model

 ## How did it perform?